risuorg/risu/doc/presentations/devconfcz2018-presentation-revealmd.md

 ## Real life examples?

-- For example, with Citellus you can detect:
+- For example, with Risu you can detect:
   - Failed keystone token purges.
   - missing parameters in expired ceilometer data, which can lead to filling up your hard drive.
   - unsynced ntp.